kartynnik/space2super/README.md

 When used alone, it behaves like the ordinary space bar on the key release event.
 Especially useful with e.g. tiling window managers.

+So it is like [Space2Ctrl](https://github.com/r0adrunner/Space2Ctrl) from which it was forked but for the Space-to-Super case.
+Please also take note of [xcape](https://github.com/alols/xcape) which, when paired with `xmodmap`, can emulate both Space2Ctrl and Space2Super.

 ## Prerequisites:
 * Install the XTEST development package.
 On Debian GNU/Linux derivatives: